JarvisAPI/Pi-RTOS/README.md

 multiprocessor scheduling scheme. _For simplicity, always execute the kernel on core 0 so that it is pinned to that core forever, even in global scheduling_.
 For the purposes of this assignment there is no need to migrate the kernel.

 In FreeRTOS, expose configuration variables to allow the user to choose which multiprocessor scheduling strategy should be used.
-Your partitioned and global EDF should co-exist in the kernel's codebase (but not active simultaneously), and the user should merely activate any by defining the proper constant (`GLOBAL_EDF_ENABLE`, `PARTITIONED_EDF_ENABLE`).
-If no multicore scheduling algorithm is specified by the user, make global EDF the default scheduler.
+Your partitioned and global EDF should co-exist in the kernel's code base (but not active simultaneously), and the user should merely activate any by defining the proper constant (`GLOBAL_EDF_ENABLE`, `PARTITIONED_EDF_ENABLE`).
+If no multi-core scheduling algorithm is specified by the user, make global EDF the default scheduler.

 <!-- **Bonus:** If you are _really_ (like, _really_) up for a challenge, you may  -->
 <!-- want to consider implementing resource sharing.
 Two (or more) tasks running on different cores might share resources.   -->